box/box-python-sdk-gen/docs/authentication.md

 # Revoke token

 Access tokens for a client can be revoked when needed.
-This call invalidates old token, but you can still reuse the `auth` object to retrieve a new token.
+This call invalidates old token.
+For CCGAuth and JWTAuth you can still reuse the `auth` object to retrieve a new token.
 If you make any new call after revoking the token, a new token will be automatically retrieved.
-This method is currently only available for JWT authentication.
+For OAuth it would be necessary to manually go through the authentication process again.

 To revoke current client's tokens in the storage use the following code: